snl-dakota/dakota/docs/user/usingdakotagui/wizards/NewDakotaStudy.rst

 The final page of the wizard is concerned with configuring Dakota's interface block.

 - **Analysis Driver Selection** Use this file selector to select an analysis driver for Dakota.
-If you used the :ref:`Script-Based Dakota Driver wizard <wizards-scriptdriver-main>`, select the generated .im file.
 If you :ref:`created a nested workflow <gui-nestedworkflowtutorial-main>`, select the .iwf file.
 After selecting, hit the Preview button to see that the Dakota Study wizard has automatically figured out the correct settings for the interface block based on our analysis driver type.